AnitaCorredor/UNIX_Assignment/README.md

 ba1.9	3	181362666
 bt2.5	4	66290049

-check the sort status of the snp_position_cutted.txt

-$ sort -k1,1 -c snp_position_cutted.txt

-sort: snp_position_cutted.txt:2: disorder: abph1.20	2	27403404

-sort the snp_position.txt according to the SNP_ID and save to the snp_position_cutted_sorted.txt file
+Now, I sort the snp_position_cutted.txt file and save as a new file snp_position_cutted_sorted.txt.
+I start by the second line so I skip of the titles.

 $ tail -n +2 snp_position_cutted.txt | sort -k1,1 > snp_position_cutted_sorted.txt

-check the first ten rows of the snp_position_cutted_sorted.txt
+The new file is sorted by the SNP_ID and doesn't have titles

 $ head snp_position_cutted_sorted.txt